-There are no GE plant development activities for commercial use in Saudi Arabia at the present time.
-There are several non GE ongoing research projects taking place at university and government labs that they are mostly academic or scientific in nature.
-Although Saudi Arabia has implemented the Gulf Standardization Organization (GSO) biotech regulations which allow the importation and planting of biotech seeds under some strict conditions, Saudi farmers have not shown any interest in importing and planting biotech seeds.
-The Saudi government has established a national high-level committee for biotech headed by the Saudi Food and Drug Authority (SFDA) and included members from four ministries (Agriculture, Commerce, Health and Municipalities) and several members from Saudi universities and the private sector.
+Currently, there are no ongoing GE plant development activities in Saudi Arabia.
+Although Saudi Arabia has adopted the Gulf Standardization Organization (GSO) biotech regulations which allow the importation and planting of biotech seeds under some strict conditions, Saudi farmers have not shown any interest in importing and planting biotech seeds.
+Saudi Arabia's government has established a national high-level committee for agricultural biotech which is headed by the Saudi Food and Drug Authority (SFDA) and includes members from four other ministries (Agriculture, Commerce, Health and Municipalities) as well as several members from Saudi universities and the private sector.
 Saudi Arabia has also established a National Biosafety Committee (NBC) which is located at King Abdul Aziz City for Science and Technology (KACST) and includes members from several Saudi ministries and government agencies.
 The framework of the NBC is based on the Cartagena Protocol on Biosafety, which was ratified by Saudi Arabia in August, 2007.
-The NBC has recently finalized a draft of national biosafety rules expected to be approved by the end of 2013.
-The NBC has been working with the Ministry of Agriculture to ensure that imports of biotech animal feed grain are safe for human and animal health and do not have adverse impact on the biological diversity.
-Saudi Arabia is now ready to sign the Kuala Lumpur Supplementary Protocol on Liability and Redress to the Cartagena Protocol on Biosafety.
+The NBC has finalized a draft of national biosafety rules which is waiting for the Saudi government review and approval.
+The NBC has been working with the Saudi Ministry of Agriculture (MOA) to ensure that imports of biotech animal feed products are safe for both human and animal health and do not have adverse impact on the biological diversity.
+The Saudi government is considering the signing of the Kuala Lumpur Supplementary Protocol on Liability and Redress to the Cartagena Protocol on Biosafety.

 The GSO is a regional organization made up of seven national standards bodies of the Arabian Gulf countries that includes the United Arab Emirates, Saudi Arabia, Kuwait, Bahrain, Oman, Qatar and Yemen.
-On April 12, 2011, the GSO issued two mandatory agricultural biotechnology regulations numbers GSO 2141/2011 (General Requirements for Genetically Modified Unprocessed Agricultural Products) and the GSO 2142/2011(General Requirements for Genetically Modified Processed Agricultural Products).
-The GSO 2141/2011 deals with the general requirements for genetically modified unprocessed agricultural products, while the GSO 2412/2011 specifies the general requirements for genetically modified processed food and feed products.
+On April 12, 2011, the GSO issued two mandatory agricultural biotechnology regulations numbers, GSO 2141/2011 (General Requirements for Genetically Modified Unprocessed Agricultural Products) and the GSO 2142/2011 (General Requirements for Genetically Modified Processed Agricultural Products).
+The GSO 2412/2011 specifies general requirements for genetically modified for processed food and feed products.
 The two technical regulations require positive biotech labeling if unprocessed agricultural products, processed food product, feed products or seeds contains more than one percent of GE ingredients.

-Saudi Arabia, which was the GCC lead country in preparing the draft standards for the two GSO biotech regulations, became the first GSO member country to implement these regulations effective in October 2011.
+Saudi Arabia was the leading GCC member in preparing the draft standards for the two GSO biotech regulations and the first country to effectively implement the regulations in October 2011.
 With more than a decade of experience implementing similar regulations for dealing with both processed food and feed products, it was relatively easy for Saudi Arabia to implement the GSO technical GE regulations.
-These technical regulations updated and replaced the old Saudi agricultural biotech labeling decrees by increasing the biotech threshold level from 0.9 percent to one percent and rescinded the ban on imports of biotech planting seeds according to specifications outlined in GSO 2141/2011.
+These technical regulations updated and replaced an old Saudi agricultural biotech labeling decree to increase the threshold level for biotech components from 0.9 percent to one percent, and rescinded the ban on imports of biotech planting seeds according to specifications outlined in GSO 2141/2011.
 However, no biotech planting seeds have been imported thus far into Saudi Arabia.
-Similar to the Saudi biotech regulations, the GSO 2141/2011 prohibits the importation of any genetically modified animals, birds, fish and their products.
+As the case with the Saudi biotech regulations, the GSO 2141/2011 regulation prohibits the importation of any genetically modified animals, birds, fish and their products.